 I’ve written about the lounges available at Orlando Airport.
-However the one section that doesn’t have a lounge nearby is gates 100-129, which services Southwest and Alaska Airlines.
+However, the one section that doesn’t have a lounge nearby are gates 100-129, which services Southwest and Alaska Airlines.
 All hope is not lost though, because this section of the airport is home to Cask & Larder.
 I’d put this dining establishment up on the list of the best airport restaurants out there, anywhere.

 There was quite a buzz when they announced they were taking over a restaurant down the road, previously a BBQ place, and opening a new concept called Cask & Larder.
 Taking advantage of the smoker already on site, they planned on featuring House Cured & Smoked Meats and Craft Beers brewed on the premises.
 While the restaurant was great, it was not a good fit for the large space it inhabited.
 Eventually, The Ravenous Pig moved from its original location to the larger Cask & Larder space and it was announced that Cask & Larder would be moving to the Orlando Airport.

 Jump forward to the opening of Cask & Larder at the airport.
-It took over a space previously inhabited by a really bad Mexican restaurant and did a total renovation of the main area of the terminal.
-The Cask & Larder area now consists of a grab and go section, table seating for meals and a bar area that looks over the tarmac.
-It’s truly an amazing design that takes full advantage of the natural light available to transform the area into what feels like an outdoor space.
+It took over space previously inhabited by an awful Mexican restaurant and did a total renovation of the central area of the terminal.
+Cask & Larder now consists of a grab and go section, table seating for meals, and a bar area that looks over the tarmac.
+It’s genuinely a fantastic design that takes full advantage of the natural light available to transform the area into what feels like an outdoor space.

-Enough about the history…what about the food?!?!
+Enough about history…what about the food?!?!
 The menu is based on comfort foods with southern and barbecue influence.
-Some of the menu items from the previous Cask & Larder location as well as items from The Ravenous Pig have made it over to the airport.
+Some of the menu items from the previous Cask & Larder location, as well as items from The Ravenous Pig, have made it over to the airport.

 To start off our meal, we ordered some drinks.
-From prior experience, I know they make a great Gin & Tonic (at The Ravenous Pig they serve it On Tap) so I went with that and a water.
+From prior experience, I know they make a great Gin & Tonic (at The Ravenous Pig they serve it On Tap), so I went with that and water.
 Sharon ordered a Coppertail Wheat Stroke from the draught beer list.
 We then picked out our meals.
-Wanting to get a good idea of the different choices available, Sharon went the barbecue platter.
-That came with pulled pork, sliced brisket and chicken apple sausage with a side of coleslaw and corn bread.
-I was feeling hungry so I went with the burnt ends meatloaf.
+Wanting to get a good idea of the different choices available, Sharon went with the barbecue platter.
+That came with pulled pork, sliced brisket and chicken apple sausage with a side of coleslaw and cornbread.
+I was feeling hungry, so I went with the burnt ends meatloaf.

 Since we saved room, we decided to try the deserts.
 Oh, the things we do for the readers of this website.